phoenix1of1/FitGirl-monitor/README.md

 **<span style="font-size:18px;">How do I close the tool?</span>**
 On Windows, use CTRL & C to interupt a running script, once interupted, you can close the terminal.

+**<span style="font-size:18px;">How do I change the sound being played??</span>**
+Open RSS_Checker.py in your favourite editor, find: SOUND_FILE_PATH =
+After the equals sign, just enter the path to your desired sound clip and you are good to go.

 **<span style="font-size:18px;">What has this tool been tested on?</span>**
 Windows 11